isomerpages/moe-rivervalleyhigh/_information/RVHS ICT.md

 | **Operating Days** | *   Wednesday and Thursday<br>*   Collection on Thursday |
 | **Operating Hours** |  1500 - 1600 |
 |  |  |

+For DMA support, contact

+*   ICT Associate, Mdm Asifa ([asifa\_sultana\_naushad@moe.edu.sg](mailto:asifa_sultana_naushad@moe.edu.sg))
+*   SH Computing Studies, Mr Chan Him Nok ([chan\_him\_nok@moe.edu.sg](mailto:chan_him_nok@moe.edu.sg))
+*   HOD Education Technology.
+Mr Oh Chee Wee ([oh\_chee\_wee@moe.edu.sg](mailto:oh_chee_wee@moe.edu.sg))

+**Indication for PLD purchase**<br>
+Click [here](https://go.gov.sg/pdlpadmin) to access the FormSG to **indicate purchase of PLD**.  <br>
+Click [here](https://go.gov.sg/rvhspdlpfaq) for FAQs on PDLP.

+#### Bring Your Own Mobile Device (BYOMD)

+Smart mobile phones continue to be an integral part of the 21st Century Learning environment in RVHS as it serve the primary communication needs for students learning.
+The portability of the smart mobile device complemented the primary PLD in situation and environment which the primary PLD may not be too suitable.
+Eg outfield investigation, filming and image capturing.

+#### Computing Device for JC students

+As PDLP is not extended to JC level, students are encouraged to acquire a personal laptop of any type and kind to better tackle the requirement of computing usage for higher order learning should they not have one.
+(Hybrid laptop is preferred for better integration between work productivity )

+*   JC students can continue to use smart mobile phones for personalised anytime, anywhere learning.
+*   Needy students can apply for subsidised purchase of laptops through NeuPlus programme and also through school FAS scheme.
+*   Needy students may also loan out laptops for personalised learning.
+Request for loans are subjected to approval and may require recall if needed for upgrades or audits.

+#### Cyber Wellness @ RV

+To emphasize the proper learning usage of computing devices in River Valley High School, iPads and other computing devices are referred to as Personal Learning Devices (PLDs).
+A series of measures are put in place to inculcate and to remind students of responsible usage.

+**Cyber Wellness theme in CCE lessons**<br>
+Cyber Wellness is an area that is heavily themed in the new CCE lessons where students are placed in discourse on contemporary topics to build identity and belonging.
+Students are made aware of Cyber Wellness issues and the potential  impacts through these discussions in class.

+**PLD Usage Guidelines**<br>
+The PLD usage guidelines builds upon MOE's R3ICH core values and details how PLD should be use in school.